iBePolo/Higher-Order-Functions/README.md

 # Higher-Order-Functions
 Exercises: Higher Order Functions

 This repository is to house exercises that I am using in order to get more familiar with Higher Level Functions in JavaScript.
+This includes the subjects of callbacks, closures & variable scope.

 4/9/15:
 So, from what I currently understand, an example of a closure is when a function is returned from another function and that returned function has access to variable from outside of it(global variables)